adscorp100/mdhomecarebuild/src/content/blog/functional-capacity-assessment-guide-ndis-2025.md

 image: "/assets/occupationaltherapy.webp"
 ---

+> **Get Prepared:** Use our free [FCA Prep Checklist](/tools/fca-prep-checklist) to ensure you're fully prepared for your Functional Capacity Assessment.
+Interactive checklist with tips, common questions, and what to bring.

 ## Functional Capacity Assessment: Key Points
 - Essential for NDIS funding decisions and support planning
 - Costs range from $800-$2,500, often funded through NDIS Capacity Building